What Are Milia, and Do They Relate to Acne?

 Treatments for Milia

-Primary milia usually go away on their own, although some patients with persistent cases ask for professional help to make them heal faster.
+Primary milia usually go away on their own within a few weeks or at most a few months.
+However, some patients with persistent or recurring cases may want to see a dermatologist to help to make them heal faster.
 Fortunately, both primary and secondary milia respond to a number of medical treatments, including:

 - Medical staff can treat them surgically, with tools such as scalpels or needles.14